cerebellamap/Gene2Cere/README.md

-# Protocol to detect the spatio-molecular profiles underlying the neuroimaging features in the human cerebellum

 # References
 Wang Y, Wang Y, Wang H, et al. Spatio-molecular profiles shape the human cerebellar hierarchy along the sensorimotor-association axis.
 Cell Rep. 2024;43(2):113770. doi:10.1016/j.celrep.2024.113770

 # Abstract
 Imaging transcriptomics offers opportunities to uncover the genetic profiles underlying neuroimaging-derived phenotypes (IDPs) but lacks explanation from gene to IDPs.
 Here, we present a protocol for combining imaging transcriptomics with gene set variation analysis (GSVA) to detect the spatio-molecular profiles underlying IDPs in the human cerebellum.
 We describe the steps for data preparation, model training, model evaluation, key gene identification, and GSVA.
 Our protocol broadens the way to interpret the biological pathways shaping a wide range of neuroimaging-derived cerebellar properties.

 ![](https://github.com/FanLabCerebellum/Gene2Cere/blob/main/abstract.png)

 # Code Release